mksoft-ltd/eightball/PRIVACY_POLICY.md

 ## Introduction

-FroggyEye ("we", "our", or "us") operates the 8 Ball Wisdom mobile application (the "App").
+FroggyEye Ltd("we", "our", or "us") operates the 8 Ball Wisdom mobile application (the "App").
 This Privacy Policy explains how we collect, use, and protect your information when you use our App.

 ## Information We Collect